What is High Power MLS Laser Therapy?

 Where can I get scientific information on Laser Therapy?

 Specific scientific information on MLS Laser Therapy can be found on Cutting Edge Lasers website, and also by visiting ASA Laser.
 ASA Laser of Italy has researched therapeutic lasers for three decades and verified through in vitro, in vivo, and clinical studies, the benefits of MLS Laser Therapy.
 MLS Laser Therapy has over twice the research and supporting clinical trials of any Class IV device.
 Research has been conducted by the departments of Biology at the University of Turin (Italy) and the University of Padova (Brazil), as well as the Department of Anatomy and the Orthopedic Clinic at the University of Padova.
 Research has verified the remarkable effectiveness of MLS Laser Therapy.
 Please click here for ASA Laser research abstracts.
 A newer report from 2015 was released by ASA Laser on MLS Laser Therapy, which can be viewed by clicking here.
 Patient satisfaction research performed by Ronald Lederman, M.D., Orthopedic Surgeon can be found here.
 General laser therapy research by condition can be found here.
-For information on how laser therapy works click here.
 A summary sheet of the benefits of MLS Laser Therapy can be found here.
 Please click here for the North American Association for Light Therapy (NAALT).
 Please click here for the World Association for Laser Therapy (WALT).

 What is OrthoLazer?